nhirrle/aem-axx/README.md

 Instead, you will need to embed the package to your source-code:

-1. Add a local file system repository to your all/pom.xml add
+1. Configure a local file system repository to your all/pom.xml
 ```
     <repositories>
         <repository>